dawnos/baidunetdisk_docker/README.md

 # Baidu NetDisk Docker

 ## Introduction
 Baidu has provide a NetDisk client for Linux (https://pan.baidu.com/download#pan).
-However, it only works on ubuntu newer than 18.04.
+However, it only works on ubuntu 18.04 or newer.
 To get it work on 16.04 or older, this repo share a docker image.

 ## Usage